tsvvas/hiv_project/README.md

 We need more data to extensively validate the hypothesis or to eventually reject it.

 **Qualitative analysis:**
-For further analysis the longest path from the reference node was used (marked red).
+For further analysis the longest path from the reference node was used (red edges).
 <p align="center">
   <img width="400" height="350" src="https://raw.githubusercontent.com/tsvvas/hiv_project/readme_pics/images/qualitative/test_allyBetweenness.png">
 </p>
-According to the classification model built using k-mers, a hypothesis about mutation of HIV to disguise becoming more like self cannot be confirmed.
+According to the research, a hypothesis about mutation of HIV to disguise becoming more like self cannot be confirmed.
+A classification model built using k-mers provides controversial scores describing the probability of receiving an immune response over time.
+On the plots below you can observe the predicted probabilities of receiving an immune response for different regions of one patient.

 ![probs](https://github.com/tsvvas/hiv_project/raw/readme_pics/images/qualitative/probability_score.png)

-Qualitative analysis also can't provide clear answer on direction of HIV's mutation.
+Qualitative analysis also can't provide clear answer on direction of HIV mutation.

 ## Usage